-I like learning about scripture from an historical context.
-I have found that the most authentic understanding of a writing is to understand it (as much as possible) through the lens of the writer, the circumstances they were facing in the time period from which they wrote, and the people to whom they were writing for that is where the heart, purpose, hope for outcome, and purest intent finds its seed for propagation (telling forth the truth of the gospel).
-Scholars who study the scriptures are the most reliable source of this type of information.
+I am a person who enjoys life-long learning on a variety of subjects.
+I particularly enjoy learning in-depth about scriptures, including from an historical context, a linguistic context, a spiritual context, and a social context.
+I have found that the most authentic understanding of a writing is to understand it (as much as possible) through the lens of the original writer, the circumstances they were facing in the time period from which they wrote and the people to whom they were writing, for that is where the heart, purpose, hoped for outcome, and purest intent finds its seed for propagation (telling forward the truth of the gospel).
+Scholars who study the scriptures are the most reliable sources of this type of information.

 It is my understanding that Matthew’s Gospel was written to the Hebrew people to encourage them to place their faith in God that Jesus of Nazareth was and is God’s promised Messiah.
 Matthew wrote in a particular style for this very specific purpose.
 His gospel is written in mirror form of the Pentateuch (the first 5 books of the Old Testament in the Christian Bible): Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Matthew’s gospel is written in 5 parts as well.

 For more information I encourage you to read a commentary such as: The Interpreter’s Bible, Interpretation Commentary, Matthew Henry’s Commentary, John Calvin’s Commentary, or The Reformation Commentary.
 There is a long list of commentaries available.
 If you are a member of Cornerstone and would like more information, Pastor Jen is willing to lend you a commentary.
 Please speak with her directly.